fediverse-devnet/feditest.org/content/blog/2024-06-13-some-tentative-decisions.md

 We have no current plans to do so.

 **Reasoning:** The percentage of tests that we can fully automate is small as a fraction of all interesting tests.
-We can automate some of it.
+We already automate some of them.
 For example, we can automate WebFinger server tests as we have already, and we can use the Mastodon client API to "script" certain actions for a Mastodon instance to take, like follow another account or make a post.
 Many of the so far about 100 Fediverse applications we have identified do not have an equivalent API.
 Even if they did, we cannot